CommWebTeam/mathml_formatter/README.md

 For m and c, &it; and &ic; are respectively added between each character.

 Note that variables/functions/acronyms are checked after multiplication/commas to find if a multicharacter variable is multiplied by another variable.
 Within these two groups, strings are sorted by length in descending order.

+## Summation formatting
+If the option is checked, the tool will also attempt to adjust summations so that their text is above/below the summation symbol rather than to the right.
+It does this by searching for summations using the keyword <i>&lt;mo&gt; stretchy="false"</i>, then looks for the next mrow tags that have the same indentation as the keyword to add the padding around.
+It also adds padding around &lt;munder&gt; and &lt;munderover&gt;.

 ### Example
 Given the following list: